ycm-core/YouCompleteMe/README.md

 instructions don't work for you, check out the [full installation guide](#full-installation-guide).

-A Vim that supports Python 3 or [MacVim][] is required.
-YCM won't work with the pre-installed Vim from Apple as its Python 3 support is broken.
+A supported Vim version with Python 3 is required.
+[MacVim][] is a good option, even if you only use the terminal.
+YCM won't work with the pre-installed Vim from Apple as its Python support is broken.
 If you don't already use a Vim that supports Python 3 or [MacVim][], install it with [Homebrew][brew].
 Install CMake as well:

     brew install vim cmake